Brazo de Mercedes is a Filipino dessert made with soft meringue rolled into a log and filled with rich custard.

 Jump to:

-- Eggs: Room-temperature eggs whip up better and give you more volume for a fluffier meringue.
-But they’re easier to separate when cold, so separate them first, then let them come to room temp before whipping.
+- Eggs: Egg whites whip better at room temperature and give you more volume.
+But eggs are easier to separate when cold, so it helps to separate them first, then let the whites sit out for a bit before whipping.

-- Cream of tartar: This adds a bit of acidity to help stabilize the egg whites, so your meringue holds its shape and doesn’t collapse or weep.
-If you don’t have any, you can use about 1 teaspoon of lemon juice or white vinegar for this recipe.
-Here’s a helpful explanation from King Arthur Baking.
+- Cream of tartar: This helps keep the meringue stable, so it holds its shape better.
+If you do not have any, you can use about 1 teaspoon of lemon juice or white vinegar instead.

-- Cornstarch: A little cornstarch helps keep the meringue stable.
-It also helps thicken the custard to the right consistency—smooth and just sticky enough without being runny.
+- Cornstarch: A little cornstarch helps keep the meringue from weeping.
+It also helps thicken the custard so it is smooth and spreadable, not too runny.

 Step 2: Separate the eggs

-You can also use a heavy-bottomed pot if you want to cook it faster—just keep the heat low and stir constantly so the custard doesn’t curdle.
+You can also use a heavy-bottomed pot if you want to cook it faster.
+Just keep the heat low and stir constantly so the custard does not curdle.

-Stir often (it’s okay to pause now and then) to prevent the custard from curdling.
+Stir now and then so the custard stays smooth and doesn't curdle.
 After about 30 minutes, it should thicken.

-You’ll know it’s ready when you lift the whisk and the custard falls in a thick ribbon that slowly blends back in.
-It will thicken even more as it cools.
+You'll know it's ready when you lift the whisk and the custard falls slowly in a thick ribbon.
+It will thicken more as it cools.

 Set it aside to cool while you make the meringue.